Xcessity/CuraDremelSupport/README.md

 ## What's missing:
 - No network support for printer (you have to use USB stick for starting prints)
 - The default_material_print_temperature in the 0.05 & 0.034 need to be specified for special materials
+- The material profiles are not very well tuned for different materials
+- Add more profiles for different 3rd party filaments